Polish groups with metrizable universal minimal flows: Universal minimal proximal flows and strong amenability

 \begin{prop} Let $G$ be a Polish group and assume that $M(G) = \widehat{G/G^{*}}$ with $G^{*}$ a closed, co-precompact subgroup of $G$.
 Then $N(G^{*})$ is strongly amenable and $\Pi(G) = \widehat{G/N(G^{*})}$. \end{prop} \begin{proof} As $G^{*}$ is extremely amenable (by Theorem~\ref{t:met1}), the $N(G^{*})$-flow $N(G^{*})/G^{*}$ is the universal minimal flow of $N(G^{*})$.
 This flow, being the translation on a compact group, is distal.
 As every proximal factor of a distal flow is trivial (see, for example, \cite{Glasner1976}*{II, Corollary 1.3}), this implies that $N(G^{*})$ is strongly amenable.

 For the second statement, note that, by Theorem~\ref{th:coalescent} and Theorem~\ref{th:univ-prox-flow},

-(To see why the last equality holds, observe that the natural map $G/G^* \big / (N(G^*)/G^*) \to G/N(G^*)$ is a uniform isomorphism and therefore extends to the completions.
-As the group $N(G^*)/G^*$ is compact and acts by isometries, the completion of $G/G^* \big / (N(G^*)/G^*)$ is isomorphic to $\widehat{G/G^*} \big / (N(G^*)/G^*)$.) \end{proof}
+To see why the last equality holds, observe that the natural map $G/G^* \big / (N(G^*)/G^*) \to G/N(G^*)$ is a uniform isomorphism and therefore extends to the completions.
+As the group $N(G^*)/G^*$ is compact and acts by isometries, the completion of $G/G^* \big / (N(G^*)/G^*)$ is isomorphic to $\widehat{G/G^*} \big / (N(G^*)/G^*)$. \end{proof}

 From Proposition~\ref{p:UMPF}, we directly deduce the following corollary. \begin{cor} Let $G$ be a Polish group and assume that $M(G) = \widehat{G/G^{*}}$ with $G^{*}$ a closed, co-precompact subgroup of $G$.
-Then $G$ is strongly amenable iff $G^{*}$ is normal in $G$ iff $M(G)$ is a compact group. \end{cor}
+Then $G$ is strongly amenable iff $G^{*}$ is normal in $G$ iff $M(G)$ is a compact group quotient of $G$. \end{cor}

-Note that as a consequence, any strongly amenable Polish group such that $M(G)$ is metrizable with a generic orbit is uniquely ergodic in the sense of \cite{Angel2012p}, as in that case, the unique invariant probability measure on $M(G)$ is the Haar measure.
+As a consequence of the above Corollary, any strongly amenable Polish group such that $M(G)$ is metrizable with a generic orbit is uniquely ergodic in the sense of \cite{Angel2012}, as in that case, the unique invariant probability measure on $M(G)$ is the Haar measure.